Skip to content

 1. Identify zones — group assets by function and threat exposure

-2. Determine required SL — based on consequence of compromise and likely threat actor
+2. Determine the required SL — base the SL on the consequence of compromise and the likely threat actor

-3. Design conduits — define what protocols are allowed, in which direction, with what controls
+3. Design conduits — define the allowed protocols, direction, and controls

-4. Implement controls — firewalls, VLANs, access control, monitoring
+4. Implement controls — deploy firewalls, VLANs, access control, and monitoring

 5. Verify — test that controls work as designed